garbas/nix-virtualenv/README.rst

 Nix + Python
 ============

-.. warn:: Be aware that this code is still in very experimental.
+.. note:: Be aware that this code is still in very experimental.

 Tools in this repository should provide better way to work with `Python`_ and `Nix`_.